babelfish-for-postgresql/babelfish_project_website/_internals/software-architecture.md

 In `multi-db` mode, when you call the `USE` command to switch from one database to the other, you remain connected to the same PostgreSQL database, but switch to a different schema.
-Understanding this relationship will help you if you plan to query the same table using both protocols.
+Understanding this relationship may help you if you plan to query the same table using both protocols.

 To learn more about single and multi-database deployments, [see the documentation](/docs/installation/single-multiple), which deals with this topic in more detail.